MicroEJ/docs/Tutorials/tutorialSoftwareRobot.rst

 This code records all pressed, moved, dragged and released events as well as the time between each event (we want to play our robot at the same speed as the human). ``EventRecorder`` outputs the commands on the standard output.
 More on this a bit later.

-Set up the event recorder
+Set Up the Event Recorder
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The events have to be recorded from the application's desktop's ``EventDispatcher``, here is how to override it:
+The events have to be recorded from the application's desktop's ``EventDispatcher``.
+Here is how to override it:

 .. code-block:: java